 - Higher anxiety and stress

-- Trying to act older or younger than she is
+- Trying to act older or younger than they are

 - Behaving badly in public

 - Waiting until you’re tired at the end of day to ask for things (such as help with homework)

 - Nightmares, bed-wetting, and trouble falling asleep.

 You may want to get professional help for your child if they:

 Find someone else your child can talk to about MS. You don’t have to be the only person they can lean on.
 A trusting relationship with a friend or family member can be helpful.

 Share how you are feeling, both physically and emotionally.
 Don’t be afraid to start the conversation.
 Children appreciate it when you open the door.

 Have open and honest discussions.
 Kids aren’t always ready to talk.
 Let them know that you’ll be ready whenever they are.
 Remind them that there’s nothing wrong with how they are feeling.